muhammadrezwanislam/Database-with-Postgresql/README.md

 ![image](https://drive.google.com/uc?export=view&id=1YHwDVf6w8NjPOizaoTqAJjyJK33z-HNd)
 ![image](https://drive.google.com/uc?export=view&id=1913oZeBZPBNiUuk8gu3ZSbLBA2l_VQtG)

 As the fact table contains a 1 to many relationship to each of the dimensions in the data, we thought that it is appropriate to use a star schema.
 This database will enable the Analytics team to create recommendations to the users based on query data.
-Especially, they can capture live playback behavior such as song plays, artist plays, time when it is played, and more and use this behavioral data to recommend personalize playlists.
+Especially, they can capture live playback behavior such as song plays, artist plays, time when it is played, and more.
+Ultimately, this would enable the analytics team to use this behavioral data to recommend personalize playlists.

 ## Script Usage
 For this project, the following scripts have been developed: